zhangshaolei1998/zhangshaolei1998.github.io/_pages/about.md

 **Shaolei Zhang** (**张绍磊**) is a fifth-year Ph.D. candidate (2020-2025) in [Key Laboratory of Intelligent Information Processing](http://iip.ict.ac.cn/), [Institute of Computing Technology](https://www.cas.cn/), [Chinese Academy of Sciences](https://www.cas.cn/) (中国科学院计算技术研究所), advised by [Yang Feng (冯洋)](https://people.ucas.edu.cn/~yangfeng?language=en).
 He received his bachelor's degree from [Beijing University of Posts and Telecommunications](http://www.bupt.edu.cn/) in 2020, majoring in computer science and technology (北京邮电大学计算机科学与技术实验班).

 His research interests include nature language processing, <font color=red>simultaneous translation</font> and <font color=blue>large language model</font>.
-He has published over *20 papers* at the top international AI/NLP conferences such as ACL, NeurIPS, ICLR, EMNLP.
+He has published over *20 papers* at the top international AI/NLP conferences such as ACL, NeurIPS, ICLR, AAAI.
 He won the first place in the streaming transcription track of AutoSimTrans 2021.

 > I'm willing to communicate and share my research, and interested in opportunities in the industry, academia or postdoc.
 If you would like to connect with me, please feel free to reach out via Email `zhangshaolei20z@ict.ac.cn` or WeChat `zhangshaolei0331`.